The History of the AATIA

 Beginning in the 1990s the Association took several steps to consolidate its base in Texas and establish its reputation across the country:

-• Relying entirely on its members as volunteers, the Association hosted the 1994 ATA Conference in Austin.
+- Relying entirely on its members as volunteers, the Association hosted the 1994 Annual Conference of the American Translators Association in Austin.